scholzj/AliasKeyManager/README.md

 This basically means, that when you have a keystore with multiple keys, you can use the system property to select the right key.
 When you have a keystore with only one key, you don't have to do anything, the AliasKeyManager will automatically use the key.

+## Installation

+There is not complicated installation process.
+Simply include the AliasKeyManager JAR file to the classpath.

 ## Usage

 The AliasProvider class offers several static support methods which simplify the usage of the AliasKeyManager.